airedia/FemMetalEtherealRiffs-bot/README.md

 # FemMetalEtherealRiffs (bot) - STILL IN DEVELOPMENT
 This is the Discord bot to listen and discover many female-fronted rock/metal bands from around the world

-Purpose: Show songs, information and last updates of female-fronted rock/metal bands around the world.
+**Purpose**: Show songs, information and last updates of female-fronted rock/metal bands around the world.

 **Functionalities** :
 1. Queieng songs